 Murky definitions like this make room for people to distort facts, often to support a political perspective.
 This is why it’s important to investigate what the definitions are in a claim before you can accept or argue against it.

-But this doesn’t mean suddenly London is a crime-ridden gang-infested city.
+Plus, none of this means London is a crime-ridden, gang-infested city.
 Both cities are now safer than ever!
-Unfortunately, it’s all too common for the news to prioritize things happening right now and leave out the bigger picture.
+Unfortunately, the news often prioritize today over the bigger picture.

 Lesson 3: Statistics may not all apply to everyone equally.

 Do you ever feel pressured to be like the people around you?
 Almost all of us do to some extent.
 In one study by psychologist Solomon Asch, he showed subjects two images of three lines of different lengths.
 One of the lines was the reference line and the participants just had to say which one of the other two was the same length as the reference line.

 But the catch was that the subjects were unknowingly surrounded by people who were told to choose the wrong line.
 The subjects chose the wrong line to conform with their peers a significant amount of the time.
 It was a fascinating and intriguing study, but there is one problem that makes it not applicable to people as a whole: it only included white male college students.

 More and more, psychologists are becoming aware of this problem.
 In the years since, researchers have repeated the Asch experiment and found similar results.
 Although, they also found differences such as that women conformed more often than men.